Skip to main content

 About #

 Karl von Orb is an artist based in Berlin, working with objects, images, and spatial situations drawn from familiar functional and cultural contexts.
-His practice does not illustrate concepts, but operates through subtle displacements in which existing structures remain intact while losing their self-evidence.
+His practice mainly relies on subtle displacements that render familiar structures quietly unstable.

-He studied German literature, philosophy, and medieval and modern history at Johann Wolfgang Goethe University in Frankfurt am Main.
-Training followed at the Akademie für Malerei Berlin and in classical atelier practice with Sadie J. Valeri.
+He studied philosophy, German literature, and medieval and modern history at Johann Wolfgang Goethe University in Frankfurt am Main, engaging with questions at the intersection of semiotics, aesthetics, and visual culture throughout his studies.
+His artistic education began at the Akademie für Malerei Berlin, followed by specialized training in classical atelier practice with Sadie J. Valeri.

 Selected Works (PDF)